POLE and POLD1 and the Polymerase Proofreading–Associated syndrome (PPAP)

 POLE and POLD1 are polymerase proof-reading genes.
 Their role is to fix mismatches that occur in DNA.
 When they are damaged (mutated) there is an increased risk of polyps and colon (bowel) cancer as well as uterine cancer.

-POLE (pronounced POL eee, standing for polymerase epsilon) and POLD1 (pronounced POL dee one, polymerase delta) are a very rare cause of hereditary polyposis and hereditary colon cancer.
-Even in individuals with colon cancers attending familial cancer clinics, germline (hereditary) pathogenic (disease causing) variants (changes in the DNA) in POLE or POLD1 are detected in <1% of all families.
+POLE (pronounced POL eee, standing for polymerase epsilon) and POLD1 (pronounced POL dee one, standing for polymerase delta) are a very rare cause of hereditary polyposis and hereditary colon cancer.
+Even in individuals with colon cancers attending familial cancer clinics pathogenic mutations in POLE or POLD1 are detected in <1% of all families!

 Read more about mutations and what they mean on our What is genetic testing?
 FAQ page.

-If the protein doesn't function properly as a proof-reader, many, many mistakes slip through.
-This results in polyps that can become cancers and is why the syndrome is called the Polymerase-Proofreading Associated Polyposis syndrome (PPAP).
-The cancers, if they occur are said to have a "hypermutated phenotype" due to all the mistakes present.
+If the protein doesn't function properly as a proof-reader, many more of the mistakes that are made during DNA copying will slip through.
+This allows polyps to grow and, over time, become cancers.
+These cancers have a "hypermutated phenotype" due to all the mistakes present.

 Management for individuals with germline POLE and POLD1 mutations